 Wrap Up

-Hopefully this was informative!
-Shoot me a message if I can edit or clarify anything.
+Hopefully this was informative.
+Shoot me an email if I can edit or clarify anything.